 There are two methods of arc extinction which are used in circuit breakers.

-In this case, the arc is controlled in such a way that its effective resistance increases with the time so that the current is reduced to such a value that heat generated by it is unable to maintain the arc and thus current is interrupted and the arc is extinguished.
+High resistance methods: In this method, the effective resistance of the arc increases with increase in time.
+So the arc current reduced up to a very small value, and it is unable to maintain the arc.
+Thus current is interrupted, and the arc is extinguished.
 The resistance of the arc can be increased by

-- splitting the arc into a small number arcs in series
+- splitting the arc into a small number the arcs in series.

-This method is applicable only in AC circuit breakers because in an AC system current drops to zero after every half cycle.
-This property of AC circuit is exploited for the current interruption.
+Low resistance or current zero interruption: This method is applicable only in A.C. circuit breakers because in an A.C. system current drops to zero after every half cycle.
+This property of A.C. circuit is exploited for the current interruption.

 In this method, the arc resistance is kept low until the current is zero where the arc is extinguished naturally and is prevented from restriking after current zero instant.

 Also, the current cannot be interrupted at any other point of A.C. wave because this will induce high voltage transients in the system.
 This method of arc extinction is used in all modern high power A.C. circuit breakers.

 Due to the absence of current zero instant in D.C. systems, the interruption of D.C. arcs is more difficult than A.C. arcs.